BIGJRA/BIGJRA.github.io/rejuv.md

 Head to North Evergreen Cave.
 Melt the ice again with a move like Lava Plume to get to the top.
 Push the boulder into this hole.
-On the next floor, you need to push it into the rightmost hole… unfortunately this is the farthest one away.
+On the next floor, you need to push it into the rightmost hole... unfortunately this is the farthest one away.
 On the next floor, navigate it all the way around to the hole on the bottom.
 Once you push it down, follow it.
 Fish in this newly opened spot to catch **Feebas!**